-Beginning in January 2024, Michigan Technological University contracted with OHM Advisors to perform a critical vulnerability assessment on campus infrastructure and a stormwater drainage analysis of the underground drainage systems on the university's main campus.
-The site stormwater drainage assessment determined the condition and layout of the existing stormwater drainage system and how that system would hold up during potential extreme weather events, such as flash flooding, urban flooding, extreme spring thaw.
+Beginning in January 2024, Michigan Technological University contracted with OHM Advisors to perform a critical vulnerability assessment on campus buildings and a stormwater drainage assessment of the underground drainage systems on the university's main campus.
+The stormwater drainage assessment reviewed locations of storm structures and areas of retention/detention on the main campus and theorize how the stormwater drainage system might hold up during potential extreme weather events, such as flash flooding, urban flooding, extreme spring thaw.
+Potential solutions will be identified.
 The critical vulnerability assessments would include the inspection of 46 buildings on the main campus, 13 buildings at the Keweenaw Research Center (KRC), 33 buildings at the Ford Center and Forest, and the buildings and grounds at Portage Lake Golf Course, Mont Ripley and the Tech Trails.